VinceZK/authorization/README.md

 An authorization object can be assigned with more than one *Authorization Fields*.
 Usually, we have the "Action" authorization field to indicates the operations allowed to a business object.
 Besides, we can have attributes derived from the business object as authorization fields.
-This is to facility the permission management by easily differentiate object instances through attributes.
+This is to facility the permission management by easily group object instances through attributes.
 For example, it is very common to use organizational attributes to group system users,
 such as "company", "department", and "group".